Psychology Department News

 Interested in Doing an Independent Study in Psychology?

 Students who are interested in working with a faculty member on a research project are encouraged to check out the individual faculty webpages to learn about the specific research interests of each of the department faculty members.
 Students may receive 1-3 credits of PSY 489 per semester for their work on a research project.
-Contact individual faculty members by e-mail or stop by their office hours to inquire about working with them on a project for the Fall 2018 semester, or the 2018-2019 academic year.
+Contact individual faculty members by e-mail or stop by their office hours to inquire about working with them on a project.